Showing posts with label technology. Show all posts

 Ultimately, the efficiency of the Laplace transform seems to come from the fact that naturally-occurring time functions tend to be pretty stereotyped and repetitious: a branch nodding in the wind, leaves on it oscillating independently and more rapidly, the whole performance decaying exponentially to stillness with each calming of the wind; an iceberg calving discontinuously into the sea; astronomical cycles of perfect regularity; and a bacterial population growing exponentially, then shifting gears to a regime of ever-slowing growth as resources become limiting, the whole sequence following what is called a logistic curve.

-My hypothesis here is that what is conferred by the comparatively large human cerebral cortex, especially the association cortices, is not general intelligence, but facility with using spatial information.
-We take it on and disgorge it like water-bombers.
+What is conferred by the comparatively large human cerebral cortex, especially the association cortices, is not general intelligence, but facility with using spatial information.
+We take it on and use it copiously.
 Think of a rock-climber sizing up a cliff face.
 Think of an architect, engineer, tool-and-die maker, or trades person reading a blueprint.
 Now look around you.
 Do we not have all these nice buildings to live and work in?
 Can any other animal claim as much?
 My hypothesis seems obvious when you look at it this way.

 You may argue that the uniquely human power of language suggests that our cortical advantage is used for processing temporal information, because speech is a spaceless phenomenon that unfolds only in time.
 However, the leading theory of speech seems to be the Wittgenstein picture theory of meaning, which postulates that a statement shows its meaning by its logical structure.
 Bottom line: language as currently understood is entirely consistent with my hypothesis that humans are specialized for processing spatial information.